norlab/LIS-546-SPR2021/content/emerging-topics.md

 - The authors have made the entire book available open access here: [http://datafeminism.io/](http://datafeminism.io/).
 - A brief blogpost and a podcast with the authors can be found here: [https://datasociety.net/library/data-feminism/](https://datasociety.net/library/data-feminism/).
-- I (Bree) watched an amazing presentation with the authors through the Sasaki Foundation on March 25, 2021 and I keep checking to see if they've put the recording up, but they also have some great resources to go with the presentation here: [https://www.sasakifoundation.org/events/](https://www.sasakifoundation.org/events/).
+- I (Bree) watched an fantastic panel presentation with D'Ignazio through the Sasaki Foundation on March 25, 2021 and I keep checking to see if they've put the recording up, but they also have some great resources to go with the presentation here: [https://www.sasakifoundation.org/events/](https://www.sasakifoundation.org/events/).
 - Here's another [podcast](https://podcasts.apple.com/us/podcast/catherine-dignazio-lauren-klein-data-feminism-mit-press/id593872749?i=1000467308855) which goes into greater theoretical depth with the authors.
 - Feminist Data Manifest-No (Organized and led by iSchool professor Marika Cifor): [https://www.manifestno.com/](https://www.manifestno.com/)
 - Another execellent and relevant book is Christina Dunbar-Hester's *[Hacking Diversity: The Politics of Inclusion in Open Technology Cultures](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/kjtuig/CP71314421840001451)*